milofultz/tablatal_parser/README.md

 The header line is started by a semicolon, which would obfuscate the parser from giving it a useful name.
 This can be remedied via the CLI:

-`python3 tbtl_parse.py input.tbtl output.json --headers "DATE, CODE, HOST, PIC,
+`python3 tbtl_parse.py input.tbtl output.json --headers "DATE, CODE, HOST, PIC, NAME"`

- NAME"`
+#### JSON to TBTL

- The JSON-to-Tablatal parser will ask for some little user input to determine the order of the fields, but otherwise operates the same as the other utility.
+The JSON-to-Tablatal parser will ask for some user input to determine the order of the fields, but otherwise operates the same as the other utility.